-We are conducting a pilot trial to examine whether the intervention is feasible in general practice.
-Practices will be assigned to receive the intervention or be part of a control group (who wait for 6 months before receiving the intervention).
-We will examine how many practices can be recruited to take part and stay in the study, how many people are registered for and attend screening, and whether practices deliver the intervention as planned.
+We conducted a pilot trial to examine whether the intervention is feasible in general practice.
+Practices were assigned to receive the intervention or be part of a control group (who wait for 6 months before receiving the intervention).
+We examined how many practices can be recruited to take part and stay in the study, how many people were registered for and attended screening, and whether practices delivered the intervention as planned.

-Eight practices based across Ireland are taking part in our pilot trial which started in July 2019.
+Eight practices based across Ireland are took in our pilot trial which started in July 2019.

 Work Package 3: Process Evaluation

-We are examining the acceptability and feasibility of the intervention by collecting quantitative and qualitative data on how the intervention is delivered and interviewing general practice staff and people with diabetes attending that practice.
-We will also explore their opinions on how the study is being conducted including the type of information we collect and the way it is collected.
+We examined the acceptability and feasibility of the intervention by collecting quantitative and qualitative data on how the intervention was delivered and interviewing general practice staff and people with diabetes attending that practice.
+We explored their opinions on how the study was conducted including the type of information we collected and the way it was collected.